You can configure all the Incident types available to the Dispatcher and Responder users in the Incidents Setting table.

 Edited by clicking:

-You can delete by clicking:
+Deleted by clicking:

-You can save by clicking:
+Viewed by clicking:

 The Forms tab includes the following columns: